 |

-Three or more of the same colour happen in the main balls on average every 2.48 draws
+Three or more of the same colour happen in the main balls on average 2 draws in every 3

-Exactly 2 of the same colour happens just as often as exactly 2 of one colour and exactly 2 of another?
-On average every 2.58 draws.
+Exactly 2 of the same colour happens a little more than exactly 2 of one colour and exactly 2 of another?
+On average every 3 draws.

-At least 1 ball repeats to the next draw on average every 1.8 draws !
+At least 1 ball directly repeats to the next draw on average every 1.8 draws !

 At least one rising adjacent ball (one more than in the previous draw) happens in 55% of all draws, as does a